WSHA Hospital Safety & Quality Priorities: Historical Programs

 Hospital-acquired Pressure Injuries

-Pressure injuries continue to be a top health care focus, affecting approximately 2.5 million adults within acute care facilities each year.
-Many patients who suffer from pressure injuries are those who are elderly, malnourished, or who have been in the hospital for longer periods of time.
-Patients who have multiple devices in use, hemodynamic instability and/or are under the use of vasoactive medications are also at risk of pressure injury development.
+Pressure injuries continue to be a top focus in health care, affecting up to 3 million adults each year (IWJ, 2020).
+Many patients who suffer from pressure injuries are those who also have associated risk factors including malnourishment, multiple devices in use, hemodynamic instability, mechanical ventilation, sedation, immobility and/or are receiving vasopressor medications (JWOCN, 2022) .
 Following the development of a pressure injury, patients may suffer from severe pain, chronic wound management and even the risk of death.
-Pressure injuries may be associated with severe pain and about 60,000 patients die as a direct result of a pressure injuries each year.
-The development of pressure injuries can interfere with the patient’s functional recovery which than can contribute to longer hospital stays, with an average of an additional 2 days attributed to the length of stay secondary to the pressure injury.
+Additionally, an increase of the HAPI severity index is significantly associated with the increased risk of additional hospital-acquired conditions, such as urinary tract infections, venous thromboembolism, and pneumothorax.
+Moreover, 60,000 patients die each year as a direct result of these pressure injuries.
+The development of HAPIs can interfere with the patient’s functional recovery which then can contribute to longer hospital stays, severe pain and a potential impact on quality of life.

-Pressure injuries cost $3.3-$11.6 billion per year in the U.S. Additionally, CMS reported that the cost of the care for chronic pressure injury care was noted to be $22 billion.
+Recent studies show that the economic burden of HAPIs vary widely, with published literature citing costs between $10-26.8 billion per year in the US (IWJ, 2020).
 The development of Stage 3 and 4 and unstageable pressure injuries is currently considered by the Washington Department of Health as a Serious Reportable Event.
 As of 2008, the Centers for Medicare and Medicaid Services (CMS) announced it will not pay for additional costs incurred for hospital-acquired pressure injuries.

 Pressure injury prevention requires an interdisciplinary approach to care.
 Certain aspects of pressure injury prevention care are highly routinized, but the care must also be tailored to the specific risk profile of each patient.
 Pressure injury prevention can be a shared opportunity to empower patients and their family through education, prevention, and treatment strategies.